rokucommunity/vscode-brightscript-language/docs/extension-settings.md

 If set to true, an info toast will be shown when a Roku device has been found on the network.
 ### `brightscript.deviceDiscovery.enabled`
 If set to true, the extension will automatically watch and scan the network for online Roku devices.
 This can be pared with the `${promptForHost}` option in the launch config to display a list of online Rokus, removing the need to constantly change the host IP in your config files.
-### `brightscript.deviceDiscovery.scrambleDeviceInfo`
+### `brightscript.deviceDiscovery.concealDeviceInfo`
-If set to true, the extension will randomize the following fields (useful for hiding your sensitive device fields when creating public screenshots or demos).
+If set to true, the extension will randomize the numbers and letters in the following fields (useful for hiding your sensitive device fields when creating public screenshots or demos).
  - `udn`
  - `device-id`
  - `advertising-id`